django-denmark/2020.djangoday.dk/content/_index.md

 ---
 # SEE YOU IN 2021

 Thanks to each and everyone who made this happened and watched at home and at the venue.
-We will soon upload all the talks and make them available here + announce a new date for 2021.
+You can see all the talks in the [Program](#program).

 * Upload talk videos individually <span class="badge badge-pill badge-primary">✔️</span>
 * Announce date for Django Day 2021 <span class="badge badge-pill badge-primary">TODO</span>